Annual Resolutions for Canadian Corporations: What They Are and When to Sign

 - Gap in your minute book — your corporate records are incomplete

-- Banking complications — some institutions ask for recent resolutions when opening accounts or renewing credit
+- Banking complications — institutions ask for recent resolutions when opening accounts or renewing credit

 - Due diligence red flags — if you ever sell the company or raise investment, lawyers will notice the missing years